Best Apps to Practice Japanese Speaking (2026)

 Final Recommendation

 For most learners trying to build Japanese speaking confidence in 2026, the best app is the one that gets you speaking out loud most often.
 That is why Hanashi is the top overall pick here.
-If you need live human correction, choose italki.
-If you need a free route into real exchanges, choose HelloTalk.
-If your speech is blocked by weak listening, add JapanesePod101 or Nihongo con Teppei as support instead of expecting one app to solve everything.
+Use it as the daily speaking base, then add italki for scheduled human instruction, HelloTalk for free exchanges, or JapanesePod101 and Nihongo con Teppei when listening speed needs extra support.

 FAQ